Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/sticker.md

 We provide [a set of stickers examples]({{< docsref "/examples/stickers" >}}) representing several use cases.

 {{< callout warning >}}
+**Positioning**

 This flexibility means that the stickers can vary from the design specifications regarding the vertical positioning of content.

 For a better rendering you can use our margin utilities or even CSS.
+{{< /callout >}}

+{{< callout warning >}}
+**Font sizes and responsiveness**

+All the provided examples use our text utilities to facilitate the understanding and to match the examples from the Orange Design System in desktop mode.

+Be aware that those examples are not meant to be responsive.
+Indeed the font size will be resized in small screens due to the text utilities.
+If you do not want this behavior, you will need to set fixed font sizes in CSS.
 {{< /callout >}}

 ## Sizes